Onelinerhub/onelinerhub/php-gd/how-to-resize-image.md

-# How to resize image
+# How to resize an image

 ### To keep proportions width/height automatically, take a look at [resizing with aspect ratio keep](https://onelinerhub.com/php-gd/how-to-resize-image-and-keep-aspect-ratio).